-I usually don’t read cook books.
+I usually don’t read cookbooks.
 I’m not anti-culinary - but I prefer the product rather than the process.
-So, I have only one cook book on my shelf.
+So, I have only one cookbook on my shelf.
 Still, I’ve found it to be worth all the others I could buy.
 Robert F. Capon was an Episcopal priest, a theologian, a Biblical author, a New York Times food critic and a chef.
 Those are not ingredients easily blended but Capon whipped them together for a prolific and flavourful career.
-I own several of his books; but the cook book I refer to is entitled, “The Supper of the Lamb.”
-In the text, Capon offers the means of stretching a leg of lamb into 32 unique meals.
-By the time you get to his chapter on how to chop an onion, it dawns on the reader that Capon is writing about matters greater than stews and sauces.
+I own several of his books; but his text, “The Supper of the Lamb” is best.
+In the book, Capon offers the means of stretching a leg of lamb into 32 unique meals.
+By the time you get to his chapter on how to chop an onion, it dawns on the reader that Capon is writing about matters greater than stew and sauces.
 He writes of life, love, community, faith, pleasure, grace and above all - of God.
 Here is one of his quotes to nibble on.

 “To be sure, food keeps us alive, but that is only its smallest and most temporary work.
 Its eternal purpose is to furnish our sensibilities against the day when we shall sit down at the heavenly banquet and see how gracious the Lord is.
 Nourishment is necessary only for a while; what we shall need forever is taste....
 Food is the daily sacrament of unnecessary goodness, ordained for a continual remembrance that the world will always be more delicious than it is useful.”

 “He satisfies the longing soul and the hungry soul He fills with good things.”
-Ps.107:9
+Psalm 107:9